-A SpaceX rocket is about to crash into the Moon
+A SpaceX rocket is about to crash into the moon

 The Falcon 9 booster, which launched in February 2015 as part of an interplanetary mission, has been following a chaotic orbit since running out of fuel following its mission.

-The astronomer put out a call for other observers to help gather data and calculate when the rocket might crash into the Moon, concluding that there will be a “certain impact” on 4 March, 2022.
+The astronomer put out a call for other observers to help gather data and calculate when the rocket might crash into the moon, concluding that there will be a “certain impact” on 4 March.

 The exact location of the impact is still not known, as there are a number of factors that could affect the rocket’s trajectory.

-“Space junk can be a little tricky,” Mr Gray noted in a post to his Project Pluto website.
+“Space junk can be a little tricky,” Mr Gray noted in a post on his Project Pluto website.

 “However, the actual effects of that sunlight are hard to predict perfectly.
 It doesn’t just push outward; some of it bounces ‘sideways’.”